The junior competition at the 2014 Secret U.S. Classic was incredibly exciting, especially compared to the no-surprises senior meet later that night.

 Mostly my tears.
 The kids all seemed to be okay.

 The worst part of the day was poor Anastasia Webb not getting a vault score because she took off before the flag went up.
 She finished her FTY and began saluting to the judges, who were throwing their arms up in the air and causing a general ruckus.
 Poor kid.
-She wasn’t going to qualify to U.S. Nationals anyway…couldn’t we have just given her the score so she doesn’t remember the first major elite meet of her life and think about how crappy it was because of that one mistake?
-I mean, you’re handing out pretend 0.1 stick bonuses, so why not overlook this poor girl’s unfortunate mishap?
+She wasn’t going to qualify to U.S. nationals anyway…couldn’t we have just given her the score so she doesn’t remember the first major elite meet of her life and think about how crappy it was because of that one mistake?
+I mean, you’re handing out pretend 0.1 stick bonuses, so why not overlook this girl’s unfortunate mishap?

 Speaking of mishaps, poor Olivia Trautman!
 She hit her Tkatchev on bars with her coach standing right behind her, ready to catch her if needed.
 Except she was too close, and her hands definitely touched Trautman’s bum.
 Trautman’s coach jerked her arms back to pretend like nothing happened, but oh, the judges definitely saw.
 They took off a full point for the touch from her coach, and then she also lost nearly a point in her D-score due to the Tkatchev no longer counting.
 I was probably more upset than Trautman or her coach.
 I think I need a sports therapist.

 That about wraps up our Secret U.S. Classic coverage for 2014!
 What was your favorite moment from the junior meet?
-We honestly loved watching everyone and don’t think there’s a abad apple in the bunch.
+We honestly loved watching everyone and don’t think there’s a bad apple in the bunch.
 My absolute favorite thing from the meet was seeing all of this potential and wondering who, out of all of these talented ladies, will climb to the top of the ranks two years from now.